markup-mitchell/pophints/README.md

 - [ ] systemctl?
 - [ ] self-contained icons (don't point at system path)
 - [ ] trigger mechanism - bash alias not really good enough!
+- [ ] template with variables for filepath to icons